Leasehold issues for lenders mini-series 2: Ground rent ‘scandal’ and unfair practices updatePrint publication

-Walker Morris’ Sandip Singh explains the ground rent issue that has resulted in many leasehold owners feeling trapped in a home where they are forced to pay higher ground rents than anticipated; cannot afford to buy-out the freehold owner; and cannot sell the property on.
-Sandip also explains related unfair practices within the leasehold market, reviews the UK Government’s response and comments on the potential for legal claims, and on the implications for mortgage lenders.
+Walker Morris’ specialist explains the ground rent issue that has resulted in many leasehold owners feeling trapped in a home where they are forced to pay higher ground rents than anticipated; cannot afford to buy-out the freehold owner; and cannot sell the property on.
+We explain related unfair practices within the leasehold market, reviews the UK Government’s response and comments on the potential for legal claims, and on the implications for mortgage lenders.

 “the PPI of the housebuilding industry” and “legalised extortion”…

 … is how Justin Madders MP and the chief executive of the Chartered Institute of Building respectively have referred to the issue of leasehold ground rent clauses in many new-build properties sold in recent years.
 The issue concerns leasehold houses and flats which have been sold by housebuilders to consumers where the lease includes clauses which provide for ground rent payable by the homeowner to increase at a significant and, crucially, an unexpected rate.

 Diversity in Low Cost Home Ownership options, coupled with economic pressures facing borrowers of all ages and across all socio-economic groups today, has resulted in mortgages increasingly being offered on leasehold flats, retirement housing, shared ownership arrangements, and so on.
 While leasehold has traditionally been the appropriate form of land ownership for properties within communal buildings and estates, a trend has emerged for developers to sell new-build houses as leasehold properties.